JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7897 days**.

-And here is a just a random fact -  **On average redheads have 90,000 hairs.
-People with black hair have about 110,000 hairs**.
+And here is a just a random fact -  **The country of Fiji is made up of 332 islands**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)